maksymbrl/Cosmology_II/README.md

 The repo contains code(s) created based on the Fortran templates provided for AST9240 -- Cosmology II course from University of Oslo.
 It consists of 4 projects in total:

-1. _The background evolution of the universe_
+1. _The background evolution of the Universe_
-2. _The recombination history of the universe_
+2. _The recombination history of the Universe_
-3. _The evolution of structures in the universe_
+3. _The evolution of structures in the Universe_
 4. _The CMB power spectrum_

 Reports for all 4 parts located in `reports` folder within this repo.

+The assignments and some materials can be found inside `materials` folder within this repo.

-The assignment itself together with total list of materials for the course can be found on official course page here: https://www.uio.no/studier/emner/matnat/astro/AST5220/v19/pensumliste/index.html
+The total list of materials for the course can be found on official course page here: https://www.uio.no/studier/emner/matnat/astro/AST5220/v19/pensumliste/index.html

 ## Prerequisites